progit/progit/en/03-git-branching/01-chapter3.markdown

 Insert 18333fig0325.png
 Figure 3-25.
 Adding another server as a remote.

-Now, you can run `git fetch teamone` to fetch everything server has that you don’t have yet.
+Now, you can run `git fetch teamone` to fetch everything the remote `teamone` server has that you don’t have yet.
 Because that server is a subset of the data your `origin` server has right now, Git fetches no data but sets a remote branch called `teamone/master` to point to the commit that `teamone` has as its `master` branch (see Figure 3-26).

 Insert 18333fig0326.png
 Figure 3-26.
 You get a reference to teamone’s master branch position locally.